 So that I could shake from my curls at him in The Red Peacock the fragrance of saffron.
 The fragrance of the first rain in Rome.
 In September, the blood-drenched capital of the world, at Mediterranean summer’s-end, bone-dry.
 In the world’s oldest cosmopolis, the fragrance of the first rain.
 City rain.
 Dust rain.
 Far from the swelter of tourists and commuters, sipping espresso in a room cool and dim in the bowels of an obscure palace, walls hung with brocade from the Borgias still unfaded.
 The fragrance of saffron.
 Of experienced luxury.

 Stuck.
 Without warning her left heel is stuck between cobblestones.
 Her hands flail.
 Her raw-silk shopping bags go flying.
 Hermès scarves soar free into the peacock-blue sky.
 For a moment, the ecstasy of release.
 Please oh please.
-She cracks her skull against the cover of an open manhole, and, slumped, falls down the hole.
-Her vicuña shawl flies clear of her body, thank god— a priceless item—and they run towards the manhole to fight over it.
-They, even the illiterates who’ve never heard of vicuña can see that it’s a peerless work of art that flies from the falling woman’s shoulders.
-They fight over her shawl, the echoes of their shouts escorting down the manhole the falling body.
-She is dead before the body touches bottom.
+She cracks her skull against the cover of an open manhole and, slumped, falls down the hole.
+Her vicuña shawl flies clear of her body, thank god—a priceless item—and they run towards the manhole to fight over it.
+They, even the illiterates who’ve never heard of vicuña, can see that it’s a peerless work of art that flies from the falling woman’s shoulders.
+They fight over her shawl, the echoes of their shouts escorting the falling body down the manhole.
+She is dead before the body touches the bottom.
 Slips into the sewage veins of the cosmopolis.

 For now, she sinks, the sewage condescending to cover her.
 But soon, she will bloat, bursting out of her clothes.
 But soon, she will float, floating up amid all the floating bodies.
 Heads well-coiffed, faces sewage-bleached.
 Bodies tossed down the manholes by little scarred fingers.